apache/couchdb-documentation/src/api/ddoc/views.rst

 ---------

 Analyzers are settings that define how to recognize terms within text.
-Analyzers can be helpful if you need to :ref:`language-specific-analyzers`.
+Analyzers can be helpful if you need to :ref:`language-specific-analyzers <api/ddoc/view>`.

 Here's the list of generic analyzers that are supported by search: